CHC43115

 Units of competency

-There are fourteen (14) units of competency to complete for the whole qualification, comprising of eleven (11) core units and three (3) elective units.
-A work placement of 120 hours is also required.
+There are ten (10) units of competency to complete for the whole qualification, comprising of seven (7) core units and three (3) elective units.
+No work placement is required.

 Code Title Core or Elective